claes/rotel-mqtt/README.md

-# Rotel-to-MQTT adapter
+# Rotel-to-MQTT bridge

-This program communicates with a Rotel RA-12 amplifier using the serial port and publishes the information to MQTT.
+This program bridges the Rotel RA-12 amplifier serial protocol to MQTT.